 Earlier this year SDL announced their annual Most Valuable Professional (MVP) awards for their Tridion Sites, Web Content Management System and we’re incredibly proud to announce that four members of our team have won SDL’s MVP award.

-At this years’ SDL Connect event, SDL presented their new Tridion DX suite, which comprises both web (SDL Tridion Sites) and structured content management (SDL Tridion Docs) products.
-SDL Tridion Sites (formerly SDL Web), is a powerful web experience management solution that enables companies to effectively manage a complex environment of marketing and commerce-led content across web, […]
+At this years’ SDL Connect event, RWS presented their new Tridion DX suite, which comprises both web (Tridion Sites) and structured content management (Tridion Docs) products.
+Tridion Sites (formerly SDL Web), is a powerful web experience management solution that enables companies to effectively manage a complex environment of marketing and commerce-led content across web, mobile and […]

-Did you get your SDL Tridion implementation right for the content authors?
+Did you get your Tridion implementation right for the content authors?

-I have been in multiple interviews with customers, consultants and even with SDL; and I was surprised to learn that Content Authors are still using the SDL Tridion CME, searching/tracing back the components used on pages for editing, searching/tracing back the pages in a complex hierarchy of structure group for editing, and most frustrating – […]
+I have been in multiple interviews with customers, consultants and even with RWS; and I was surprised to learn that Content Authors are still using the Tridion CME, searching/tracing back the components used on pages for editing, searching/tracing back the pages in a complex hierarchy of structure group for editing, and most frustrating – change […]